Spring Flowering Bulbs

 Plus, do you know you can reuse old compost for spring bulbs?
 No need to splash out on expensive compost- read more here.

-September is the time for planting most spring bulbs, although Hyacinth and Tulips should be planted later, October or even November.
-T Checkout the Pinterest pages for ideas and inspiration, Tulips and also Pinterest Spring bulbs.
+Planting most spring bulbs is recommended in September, although Hyacinth and Tulips should be planted later, in October or even November.
+Checkout the Pinterest pages for ideas and inspiration, Tulips and also Pinterest Spring bulbs.

 A quick rule of thumb is to plant all bulbs three times the depth of the type of bulb.
 This means shallower for smaller bulbs, deeper for large bulbs.
 For example, a snowdrop, as a tiny bulb, will be planted quite shallow; a large tulip planting will be deeper around 15cms.
 All Spring-flowering bulbs grow well in containers.
 Plant in layers when precise depth is less important provided, the bulbs are not planted too shallow.
 More about growing daffodils.